-'''

-Set the log level of Blocked attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_blocked: NOTICE

-Set the log level of Blocked At Perimeter

-attacks.
-Value options are 'ALERT', 'CRITICAL',

-'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_blocked_perimeter: NOTICE

-Set the log level of Probed attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_probed: WARNING

-Set the log level of Suspicious attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.
+''' 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_blocked_perimeter: NOTICE Set the log level of Probed attacks.
+Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_probed: WARNING Set the log level of Suspicious attacks.
+Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_suspicious: WARNING

-severity_suspicious: WARNING
+====

 agent.service

 The following properties are used by the Contrast Service.

------

 service:

 Set to 'false' to disallow the service to be started, and

 effectively disable the agent, if read by the service.
 If the

 agent reads this property, it disallows service auto-start.

 enable: true

 If this property is defined, the service is

 listening on a Unix socket at the defined path.

 socket: /tmp/service.sock

-REOUIRED

 Set the the hostname or IP address of the Contrast

 service to which the Contrast agent should report.

 host: localhost

-REOUIRED

 Set the the port of the Contrast service

 to which the Contrast agent should report.

 port: 30555

 ====

-agent.service.teamserver_retry
+agent.service.teamserver retry

 The following properties are used by the Teamserver HTTP client

 to configure failed request retrying in the Contrast service.

+====

 teamserver_retry:

 Enable retrying HTTP requests to the Teamserver endpoint.

 enable: true

+How long to wait between retries in milliseconds.

+interval_ms: 5000

+How many times to retry HTTP requests to Teamserver before giving \setminus

+up.

 '''

-''' How long to wait between retries in milliseconds. interval_ms: 5000 How many times to retry HTTP requests to Teamserver before giving \ up. max_attempts: 3 ==== agent.service.logger The following properties are used by the logger in the Contrast service.
-If the properties are not defined, the service uses the logging values from the Contrast UI. logger: Set the location to which the Contrast service saves log output.
+''' max_attempts: 3

+==== agent.service.logger The following properties are used by the logger in the Contrast service.
+If the properties are not defined, the service uses the logging values from the Contrast UI.

+====

+logger:

+Set the location to which the Contrast service saves log output.

 If no log file exists at this location, the service creates one.

-Example - '/opt/Contrast/contrast_service.log' will create a log in the '/opt/Contrast' directory. path: ./contrast_service.log Set the the log output level.
-Options are 'OFF', 'FATAL', 'ERROR', 'WARN', 'INFO', 'DEBUG', 'TRACE', and 'ALL'. level: ERROR Override the name of the process used in logs. progname: Contrast Service ==== agent.heap_dump The following properties are used to trigger heap dumps from within the agent to snapshot the behavior of instrumented applications. ----- ==== heap_dump: Set to 'true' for the agent to automatically take heap dumps of the instrumented application. enable: false Set the location to which to save the heap dump files.
-If relative, the path is determined based on the process' working directory. path: contrast_heap_dumps Set the amount of time to wait, in milliseconds, after agent startup to begin taking heap dumps. delay_ms: 10_000 Set the amount of time to wait, in milliseconds, between each heap \ '''
+#

+Example - '/opt/Contrast/contrast_service.log' will

+create a log in the '/opt/Contrast' directory.

+#

+path: ./contrast service.log

+Set the log output level.
+Options are 'OFF', 'FATAL',

+'ERROR', 'WARN', 'INFO', 'DEBUG', 'TRACE', and 'ALL'.

+level: ERROR

+Override the name of the process used in logs.

+progname: Contrast Service

+#

+====

+agent.heap_dump

+The following properties are used to trigger heap dumps from within

+the agent to snapshot the behavior of instrumented applications.

+====

+heap_dump:

+Set to 'true' for the agent to automatically

+take heap dumps of the instrumented application.

+enable: false

+Set the location to which to save the heap dump files.
+If relative,

+the path is determined based on the process' working directory.

+path: contrast_heap_dumps

+Set the amount of time to wait, in milliseconds,

+after agent startup to begin taking heap dumps.

+delay_ms: 10_000

+Set the amount of time to wait, in milliseconds, between each heap \setminus

+dump.

+window_ms: 10_000

+Set the number of heap dumps to take before disabling this feature.

+count: 5

+'''